Applying to the MS in Physician Assistant Studies Program

 Only completed applications will be reviewed for consideration for an interview.
 Interviews are typically held between September and November of each year.
 The program aims to provide acceptance decisions (acceptance, waitlist or denial letters) by the beginning of November.

 Due to the nature of our interview process, no alternate interview dates will be offered.
-Interviews may be conducted in-person on the MUSC campus or virtually.
+Interviews will be conducted in-person for 2024.

 If selected for an interview the applicant will be notified of the interview process as the dates approach.